 Students will have the opportunity to complete hands on practice at an externship site for 140 hours.
 An externship coordinator will work with students and sites to ensure that required skills and practice are addressed and practiced.
 Additionally, students will be required to attend the campus for 10 hours to review and complete exam preparation.
 This externship has a Pass/Fail designation upon completion.

-MS110 Microsoft Word
+MS110 Microsoft Word 3.0 quarter credit hours

 Topics include basic and advanced concepts such as creating, editing, and formatting documents, desktop publishing, customizing, and working with large documents.